 Maternity/Paternity funding – should you require it, you may apply to intermit your studies for up to 6 months and continue to receive your maintenance allowance during this time

-Hardship funding – for unforeseen difficulties
+Hardship funding – for unforeseen difficulties facing the scholar

 Receiving a salary or substantial other scholarship?